SpectatAR/SpectatAR-Integration-Guide/README.md

 - For manual installation:

-- The Game Engine and supplementary literature to better understand the engines structure and game implementation
-- The Game/Scene Levels along with all models as a .zip/rar extension
-- API with all player data endpoints
+The Game Engine and supplementary literature will be needed to better understand the engines structure and game implementation.
+Along with the Game/Scene Levels and all models as a .zip/.rar extension.
+Lastly, an API with all player data endpoints with supplementary documentation.

 **An in-depth response to the following questions to be emailed to info@spectatar.co**